BranchMetrics/unity-branch-deep-linking-attribution/README.md

 #### Android Note

-Click button "Update Android Manifest" to change or add a android manifest for support deep linking, or you can change android manifest by your hands.
+Click button "Update Android Manifest" to change or add an Android manifest for support deep linking, or you can change android manifest by your hands.

-From version 0.3.x, Branch SDK must to do early initialization.
+From version 0.3.x, Branch SDK must to do early initialization to ensure deep link data is passed through.
+To do that, you have two choices:

+##### Option 1: Edit manifest to subclass BranchApp

-To do that, you need to add into android mafest into tag "application" name of BranchApp class:
+need to add into android mafest into tag "application" name of BranchApp class:

 ```xml
 <application
 	android:name="io.branch.referral.BranchApp"
 >
 ```
-Android library contains BranchApp class with realization of method OnCreate().
-Method OnCreate() will call method Branch.getAutoInstance() internally to init Branch SDK.
+The Branch Android library contains BranchApp class with the correct implementation to initialize the Branch session.
+For your info, OnCreate() will call method Branch.getAutoInstance() internally to init Branch SDK.

+##### Option 2: Use your own custom Android application class

-If you will use your own android plugin with your own custom android application class, you need to call in method OnCreate()
+If you will use your own Android plugin with your own custom Android application class, you need to call the following in method `OnCreate()`:

 ```csharp
 UnityPlayer.UnitySendMessage("Branch", "getAutoInstance", "");